aidancox24/String_Search_II/README.md

 ```

-## Windows-based GUI (Demo)
+## Windows-based GUI (Build)

-Building our Windows-based GUI involves installing the [C++ Builder IDE](https://www.embarcadero.com/products/cbuilder/starter/free-download) and setting up your environment a bit.
-See our [README.md](https://github.com/aidancox24/String_Seach_II/blob/main/source/SearchIt-app/README.md) which is dedicated in the steps on getting your environment setup to build the Windows-based search app.
+The steps to build our Windows-based GUI is a little bit involved for this readme.
+We used the [C++ Builder IDE](https://www.embarcadero.com/products/cbuilder/starter/free-download) for the development.
+The main files for this application are checked into GitHub and can found in the [source/SearchIt-app](https://github.com/aidancox24/String_Seach_II/tree/main/source/SearchIt-app) folder.
+You can review the code but building the code is out of scope for this readme.

+Note: We imported and re-used all of our core search algorithm code.
+No code was repeated in this application.

 ## Web-based GUI (Build)

-For our Web-based GUI, you really don't "build" the GUI but rather just run it.
-We use the Flask/Python environment that lets you simply use python to accept web requsts, do some work, then respond with the html/js.
-Here is a good tutorial on this.
+For our web-based GUI, you really don't "build" the GUI but rather just start a web server and point a browser at it.
+We use a Flask/Python environment which acts as a simple web server and lets us use python to accept web requsts, do some work, and then respond to the browser with the html/js pages.

 To get your environment setup, simply follow these instructions.

+--> Download our web-based app [source](https://github.com/aidancox24/String_Seach_II/tree/main/source/SearchIt-web) into a new project folder on your system.

--> Install the latest version of Python on your system
+--> Install the latest version of Python on your system.

--> Create a project folder to store our web files.

--> From with your project folder issue this command to create a virtual env
+--> From within your project folder issue this command to create a virtual env

 ```
 py -3 -m venv .venv
 ```

--> Activate your new virtual env
+--> Activate your new virtual env

 ```
 .venv\scripts\activate
 ```

--> Make sure pip is installed
+--> Make sure pip is installed

 ```
 python -m pip install --upgrade pip
 ```

---> Install the Flask module which is required to simulate a web server
+--> Install the Flask python module which is required to simulate a web server

 ```
 python -m pip install flask
 ```
--> Run your search.py program which starts the Flask/Python webserver on port 5000.
+--> Run your `search.py` program which starts the Flask/Python web server.

 ```
 py search.py